 What are business performance metrics?

 Business metrics, also referred to as KPIs (Key Performance Indicators), show a measurable value that shows the progress of a company's business objectives.
 They are usually tracked on a KPI panel.
-Business metrics indicate whether a company has achieved its objectives within a planned time frame.
-Business metrics are quantifiable measures used to track business processes and assess your company's level of performance.

 There are hundreds of these metrics because there are many different types of companies, with many different processes.
 A business metric is a quantifiable measure that companies use to track, monitor, and evaluate the success or failure of various business processes.
 The primary purpose of using business metrics is to communicate an organization's progress toward certain long-term and short-term objectives.
 Tracking costs and managing costs is often a goal of using these metrics.